-Since introducing ‘trickle charge’ trace element boluses five years ago, these are the most noticeable improvements seen by Syd Bainbridge in his 90 cow Limousin cross Belgian Blue suckler herd.
+Since introducing ‘trickle charge’ trace element boluses five years ago [in 2016], these are the most noticeable improvements seen by Syd Bainbridge in his 90 cow Limousin cross Belgian Blue suckler herd.

-Following advice from his vet about iodine and selenium deficiencies identified by blood tests, cows at Marrick Abbey Farm in North Yorkshire get a 180-day duration Tracesure bolus at housing and again pre-turnout.
+Following advice from his vet about iodine and selenium deficiencies identified by blood tests, cows at Marrick Abbey Farm in North Yorkshire get Tracesure bolus – a 6 month supplementation, at housing and again pre-turnout.

 Mr Bainbridge sells the calves, mostly by Belgian Blue sires, at 10 to 12 months of age through local auctions, mainly Leyburn.
 Such is the herd’s exceptional quality, a heifer went on to be supreme champion at the 2018 English Winter Fair.